Mehran-Shirazi/DAFNO/README.md

 This PyTorch Lightning-based version includes:

-- 🧩 Clean and modular training loop
+- Clean and modular training loop
-- 📊 Integrated logging and checkpointing
+- Integrated logging and checkpointing
-- 🎯 Support for **custom loss functions** (e.g., masked MAE)
-- 🧱 Ready for **structured and unstructured** grid inputs
+- Ready for **structured and unstructured** grid inputs
-- 🧪 Includes **elasticity** dataset pipeline and demo
+- Includes **elasticity** dataset pipeline and demo

 ---

-## 🚀 Getting Started

 ### 📦 Requirements